José Mourinho: 2013–15: Return and Third Premier League title

-2014–15 season

 Chelsea started their 2014–15 Premier League campaign with a 3–1 victory against Burnley on 18 August at Turf Moor.
 This match marked the first competitive action for new signings Diego Costa, Cesc Fàbregas and Thibaut Courtois, the latter starting in goal after a three-year loan spell at Atlético Madrid.
 Didier Drogba also made his return appearance to the Chelsea squad, coming off the bench in the second half.

 On 24 January 2015, Chelsea were knocked out of the fourth round of the FA Cup with a surprise 2–4 defeat to League One side Bradford City, ending their hopes of a potential quadruple.
 Mourinho described the defeat as a "disgrace".
 On 1 March 2015, Chelsea defeated Tottenham Hotspur 2–0 in the League Cup final to claim their first trophy of the season, and Mourinho's first trophy since returning to Chelsea.
 On 11 March 2015, Chelsea were knocked out of the UEFA Champions League round of 16 after losing to Paris Saint-Germain on away goals.

 On 3 May 2015, Chelsea were crowned Premier League champions after beating Crystal Palace with three games to spare.
 Mourinho was subsequently named as Premier League Manager of the Season, with Chelsea losing just three matches all season.

-2015–16 season
+2015–16: Second departure

 On 7 August 2015, Mourinho signed a new four-year contract with Chelsea that would have kept him at Stamford Bridge until 2019.
 On 29 August, Mourinho reached his 100th Premier League home match at Chelsea, which ended in a 2–1 loss to Crystal Palace.
-Chelsea started the season by picking up just 11 points in their first 12 games in the Premier League.
+Chelsea started the season by picking up just eleven points in their first twelve games in the Premier League.
 They also went out of the League Cup to Stoke City on penalties on 27 October.

-On 17 December 2015, after losing 9 of 16 Premier League matches, Chelsea announced that they had parted company with Mourinho "by mutual consent".
-The club went on to state, "The club wishes to make clear Jose leaves us on good terms and will always remain a much-loved, respected and significant figure at Chelsea."
+On 17 December 2015, after losing nine of 16 Premier League matches, Chelsea announced that they had parted company with Mourinho "by mutual consent".
+The club went on to state: "The club wishes to make clear Jose leaves us on good terms and will always remain a much-loved, respected and significant figure at Chelsea."